 OUR PARTNERS IN THE LATEST IN WASTEWATER RESEARCH

 With the right minds, the many challenges presented in water treatment turn into opportunities for innovation.
-Luckily for Aquafix, our partnership with the Wisconsin Institute for Sustainable Technology (WIST) at UW-Stevens Point allows us to work with talented researchers that can help us further the development of biological science products for water.
-Justin and Paul are two such minds, seen above standing in front of their two pilot mini wastewater plants where we can conduct real life studies on products for the wastewater management side of Aquafix.
+Luckily for Naturalake Biosciences, our partnership with the Wisconsin Institute for Sustainable Technology (WIST) at UW-Stevens Point allows us to work with talented researchers that can help us further the development of biological science products for water.
+Justin and Paul are two such minds, seen above standing in front of their two pilot mini wastewater plants where we can conduct real life studies on products for Aquafix, the wastewater management side of Naturalake Biosciences.

 An Interview with the Wisconsin Institute for Sustainable Technology

-1. Through partnering with Aquafix, how would you most like to help wastewater treatment?
+1. Through partnering with Naturalake Biosciences, how would you most like to help wastewater treatment?

 We hope to help innovate new ideas and solutions to problems facing the wastewater industry today.
 A goal at WIST is to make all aspects of a process sustainable, both economically and environmentally.
 Through thoughtful research and development, solutions can be discovered to meet both goals.